wmorgan/dcos-docs/1.7/administration/installing/cloud/packet.md

     - key_file_path - The path to your ssh private key created in step 4 - defaults to ./packet-key

-5. Also from that same directory, run `terraform apply` which will deploy the servers into your project at Packet, and run the DCOS installation routine.
+5. Also from that same directory, run `terraform apply` which will deploy the servers into your project at Packet, and run the DC/OS installation routine.
 When it completes, you will see output similar to the following, but with the IP addresses assigned to your servers:

     ![terraform apply output](../../../img/packet_terraform_output.png)

-You may need to wait a few minutes from this point for all the DCOS services to become active and the control panel available on the master node.
+You may need to wait a few minutes from this point for all the DC/OS services to become active and the control panel available on the master node.
 After 15 or 20 minutes, you'll want to check out the [troubleshooting](../../custom/troubleshooting/) documentation.

-# Launch DCOS
+# Launch DC/OS
-Launch the DCOS web interface by entering the Mesos master IP address:
+Launch the DC/OS web interface by entering the Mesos master IP address:

-1. Cut/paste the link provided by after running terraform apply, or by running terraform output from the same directory, into your browser to open the DCOS web interface.
+1. Cut/paste the link provided by after running terraform apply, or by running terraform output from the same directory, into your browser to open the DC/OS web interface.
 The interface runs on the standard HTTP port 80, so you do not need to specify a port number after the hostname.

-2. Install the DCOS Command-Line Interface (CLI).
-You can install the CLI to administer your DCOS cluster.
+2. Install the DC/OS Command-Line Interface (CLI).
+You can install the CLI to administer your DC/OS cluster.
 You can access the documentation at any time by clicking the caret icon in the lower left corner.

     ![dcos help link](../../../img/packet_help_link.png)